jstEagle/Personal_Blog/posts/Liquidity Pools - The Core of DeFi as we know it.md

 ![](firstlpsimplediagram.svg)

 As shown above, the _real price_ corresponds to the active tick—the one that currently holds a mix of both tokens.
 This helps explain why ticks on either side contain only one type of token.
 To the right of the active tick, the price is higher, so these ticks hold only base tokens; buyers must deposit quote tokens to purchase base tokens, pushing the price up.
 Conversely, to the left, the price is lower, and these ticks hold only quote tokens, as selling base tokens for quote pushes the price down.

+Providers can decide exactly what range of ticks they would like to deposit their tokens into.
+This means that you can deposit tokens into only the pools in a certain price interval.
+While the price is in this range you will earn fees.
+But once the price has left the range you will not earn anymore fees and your position will be fully converted into base or quote tokens depending on which side

 **DLMM** stands for **Dynamic Liquidity Market Maker**.
 It is very similar to **CLMMs** but have some more fancy math and calculations built in to increase efficiency to both reduce fees and increase profits of makers.
 Below is a simple diagram to try communicate what liquidity might look like in a **DLMM**.
 The shape of the liquidity may change depending on the characteristics that are desired.
 If it is a [stable pair|A liquidity pool that contains two different stable coins tracking the same thing. i.e. USDC-USDT] or a memecoin pool all affect how the equations controlling the liquidity might be set up.